watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Introduction
 ------------
-The basis for the electrolyzer model is considering the Faradaic conversion of species with respect to the electrolysis reactions at the cathode and anode.
 This model was primary motivated by the chlor-alkali membrane electrolysis process, a conventional electrolyzer unit for the production of chlorine gas and hydroxide (Bommaraju, 2015) (Kent, 2007).
 The model has been demonstrated for the chlor-alkali configuration in the electrolyzer testing file and may be generalizable to other electrolysis processes, but had not been validated for generalized simulation.
 Given a membrane electrolyzer, the catholyte and anolyte are separated by an ion exchange membrane.
 This provides two distinct control volumes to perform model calculations.
+The basis for determining electrolyzer performance is considering the Faradaic conversion of species with respect to the electrolysis reactions at the cathode and anode.
 Faradaic conversion considers equating the supplied electrical current to the amount of electrons available for electrochemical reaction by Faraday's law.
 The fundamental calculation of Faradaic conversion is described in "electrons passed between anode and cathode contributing to reactions" found in the :ref:`Equations <electrolyzer_equations>`.

 Degrees of Freedom
 ------------------
-In the core calculations of the electrolyzer unit model, there are 4 degrees of freedom in addition to the inlet state variables (i.e., temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
-In typical design cases the following 4 variables are typically fixed:
+In the fundamental calculations of the electrolyzer unit model, there are 4 degrees of freedom in addition to the inlet state variables (i.e., temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
+In typical design cases the following 4 variables are fixed:

    * current, :math:`I`
    * current density, :math:`J`